Rajadurai97/Covid-19_Analysis/README.md

 # Covid-19_Analysis
-Covid-19_Analysis (Quantitative Modeling)
-How to model a solution using Covid-19 pandamic
+Covid-19_Analysis (Quantitative Modeling) That How to model a solution using Covid-19 pandamic